By Walter F. Roche Jr.

 "Review correspondence re assignment from BLANK," another entry states.

 An Oct.
 19 entry lists a charge of $315 for "a telephone call with BLANK."
-A $1,504 billing is listed to review a "museum agreement."

 The filing even blacks out the address of the Campbell Family Trust, the sole beneficiary of the estate, according to court filings.